AvinZarlez/processing-vscode/README.md

 When you run this task (Keyboard shortcut: `Ctrl+Shift+B`), it will compile and run your project!

-If you would like to see output from the compiler, simply comment out the line `"showOutput": "never",`
+If you would like to see output from the compiler, comment out the line `"showOutput": "never",`

 **NOTE:** Processing must be added to your path, or you must set the "processing.path" setting!